aleccool213/kafka-gen/README.md

 1. Make sure your confluent instance is running (schema registry, etc)
 1. npm install
 1. add a kafka schema (json file format pls) to ./src/kafka/schemas
+1. get rid of namespace from your kafka schema file
 1. run `ts-node bin/generateGraphql.ts ./src/kafka/schemas/<your file name>.json`
+1. change config/app.json contents to the topic you want to produce to, same name as your schema file
 1. `npm run dev:start`

 ## TODO